groupdocs-metadata/GroupDocs.Metadata-Reference-Tutorials/content/english/net/metadata-loading/_index.md

 Want to efficiently manage file metadata stored on your local disk?
 Our tutorial guides you through the process with [GroupDocs.Metadata for .NET](./load-metadata-local-disk/).
 Learn how to effortlessly load metadata, edit it, and optimize your file manipulation tasks.

-## How to Load Metadata from Stream in .NET Tutorial
+## How to Load Metadata from Stream in .NET

 Streamlining file metadata management in .NET is a breeze with [GroupDocs.Metadata](./load-metadata-stream/).
 Follow our step-by-step tutorial to learn how to load metadata from streams, edit it on-the-fly, and seamlessly integrate metadata handling into your applications.